The LearningMethods Library

 I’m trying to think of the example I can give you that is close to home and relatively recent so I can give you all the details.

-OK, this isn’t specifically an acting one but I went yesterday and the day before and did some background recording laying in vocal tracks… not spoken, but sung… I’ve never done that before.
+OK, this isn’t specifically an acting one but over the last two days I did some background recording, laying in vocal tracks… not spoken, but sung… I’ve never done that before.
 The guy who is doing the mixing wants to learn how to compose and mix, and I’m interested in learning about the recording part.

 Let's see, I just want to get this in the right order… As the point in the song came up where I was going to start singing, I noticed self-consciousness and tightness and all kinds of things that I considered to be low-value experiences.
 I also felt that my voice was very thin and coming out kind of pinched.